horia141/jupiter/docs/concepts/push-integrations.md

 * Creating [inbox tasks](./inbox-tasks.md) from [Slack messages](./slack-tasks.md).
 This is very useful to represent the work coming in via Slack from your colleagues in the framework of Jupiter.
 * Creating inbox tasks from [email messages](./email-tasks.md).
 Email is another big source of work.
-And indeed, the oncept of an inbox from tasks is lifted straight from electronic mail lingo.
+And indeed, the concept of an inbox from tasks is lifted straight from electronic mail lingo.
 * Creating [vacations](./vacations.md) from [Google Calendar events](./calendar-events.md).
 * Creating inbox tasks from calendar events matching a certain pattern.
 This is very useful to